-Lately, it seems I have focussed too much on what has gone awry in my life.
-“My former church hurt me, it was so unfair, now what …” But, you know what?
+Lately, it seems I have focused too much on what has gone awry in my life.
+“This or that person hurt me, it was so unfair, now what …” But, you know what?
 It’s time to leave all that behind.
 Life rarely goes as planned.
 And why waste time and energy meditating on things and people that went wrong?
 With a little change in perspective and a slight shift in direction, unplanned circumstances can lead to wonderful places.
 This, in all actuality, is what has happened.
 I need to remember that.

 So, here I am today, making Coq au Vin in my slow cooker and anticipating a lovely night in with a dear friend who has become like a sister to me.
 I’ve messaged back and forth with the precious grown up daughters, and with the hubby.
 Life is good!